HardisonCo/.github/international/armenia/am-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with am_Health systems in Armenia.
+This document outlines how HMS-CUR is integrated with am-health systems in Armenia.